-Prevent Bite Change with our Morning Repositioner
+Prevent Bite Change

 One of the most mentioned side effects of mandibular advancement is morning malocclusion, or temporary morning bite change.
 An objective study showed that a greater amount of protrusion can lead to more side effects.
-The AADSM suggests that a morning repositioner like an AM Aligner should be considered first-line treatment for this common side effect.
+The AADSM suggests that a morning aligner like an AM Aligner should be considered first-line treatment for this common side effect.